dappnode/DAppNodeDocs/docs/user/faq/troubleshooting.md

     <div>
 In the case where you have lost both the password and the recovery token, we will need either SSH or local access to the DAppNode machine.
 <br /><br />
-Once we are connected to our DAppNode, we type the next command which prints the recovery token to the terminal:
+Once you are connected to our DAppNode, type the following command which prints the recovery token to the terminal:

 ```
 cat /usr/src/dappnode/DNCORE/admin-recovery-token.txt ; echo